gvellut/gpx2exif/README.md

 There is no timezone for the __Date Taken__ attribute on Flickr and therefore the time is asssumed to be UTC (just like when the offset is missing from the EXIF tags for images on disk).
 Use the `--delta` switch to compensate (see above).

-##  Correspondence between time in images and GPX

-In the tool, the time in an image is first shifted using the value for the `--delta` switch if present.
-This switch can be used to correct for the time drift in the camera relative to the GPS logger or correct the time zone (see above).
-The goal is to align the times in the images with the times in the GPX.
-The corrected image time is then used to extract a Lat / Lon position from the GPX file (which is essentially a mapping from time to position), which is then added to the EXIF metadata of the image.

-There is no switch to shift the time for the GPX file like there is for images: The GPX is assumed to be the reference.

 ## Format for time shift and tolerance

 The time shift (`--delta` switch) and tolerance (`--tolerance` switch) are time intervals.
 They can be expressed using a string in a simple format.
 For example: